adeze/vscode-canvas/docs/user_stories3.md

     lets make the nodes respect the format of thetext, i mean sometimes i use a enter button and i still see the words next to another instead of one below the other, tell me if you undertood the bug

+    copying and pastetinf the content of the node is working, i mean comand a and comand c and comand v are not working at text inside the nodes